 I’m gonna venture to say, if you use the word snow, it will mean something different to someone who lives in Denver, than it does to someone who lives in upstate New York, and yet something different to someone who lives in Houston.source

 Most of us know drag preformers aren’t trans.
 There, out of the way.

 Gender variance is an age old concept, the idea of people who don’t adhere to the usual cultural norms for men and women as dictated by the predominant culture.
-Growing up, before I knew about the trans community, I was extremely tomboyish, to the point I wanted to be a boy.
+Growing up, before I knew about the trans community, I was extremely tomboyish, oftentimes wishing I were a boy.
 Lots of creative pieces in school had me pretending I was a boy.
 In Spanish class, I argued with the teacher that I wanted to use the -o ending (to describe myself in the masculine), not -a (in the feminine).
 As a teenager, after coming to realize I was attracted to women and not men, I identified strongly as butch, but the concept of still identifying as a “gender-variant” woman bothered me, and hated being left out from guys-only events.

-Despite what LGBT organizations like GLAAD try to promote, most if not the majority of gender-variant people don’t identify as transgender.
+Despite what LGBT organizations like GLAAD try to promote, most if not the majority of gender-variant people don’t identify as transgender, nor want to identify as transgender.

-The difference between guys like me and my butch friends is that we identify as male, want to live as men, while my butch friends, as masculine as they are, are still women.
+The difference between guys like me and my butch friends is that we are male, live as men—while my butch friends, as masculine as they may present themselves, are still women.

 Gender variance does not promote the idea to negate gender societal norms, nor does it seek to reinforce them.
 It states that there are general trends, and people who choose differently are just offshoots.
-While for men gender variance often end in humiliation or discrimination, for women it’s often encouraged if not celebrated, while allowing women who want to choose to remain femme.
+While for men gender variance often end in humiliation or discrimination, for women it’s often encouraged if not celebrated, while allowing women who want to choose to remain femme such freedom.